 3. Write questions that are fun to answer

 When you’re writing your questions.
 Use someone, preferably a teenager, to read them and watch their reaction.
 Teenagers are kind of a hard crowd to please.
-Add to that that they know the lingo and what’s hip and trendy.
+They also know the lingo and what’s hip and trendy.
 You’ll always benefit from asking a teenager to read your quiz questions.
 Additionally, it’s a good check for you to make sure your use of language isn’t too difficult.

 If the target audience for your quiz is far from the teenage demographic, of course, you’d do well in making sure you pick someone from that demographic instead. 😉

-If your test-respondents smile or act pleasant, you’re on the right track.
-If they aren’t you might have to rethink your questions.
+If your test-respondents smile or act pleasantly, you’re on the right track.
+If they aren’t, you might have to rethink your questions.
 Rewriting your quiz is a big part of the process.
-Don’t settle for your first version, just try again and adjust.
+Don’t settle for your first version.
+Copy the first version, adjust it, and compare which version is the best, in the end.

 Use fun interjections to liven up your quiz!
 It’ll help you make the content feel more like a human conversation than just a list of questions.
 Check out our Interjection list for some great examples, ooooooooh yeah!